pgBadger - A fast PostgreSQL Log Analyzer

 pgBadger is also able to parse PgBouncer log files and to create the following reports:

-Request Throughput Bytes I/O Throughput Queries Average duration Simultaneous sessions Histogram of sessions times Sessions per database Sessions per user Sessions per host Established connections Connections per database Connections per user Connections per host Most used reserved pools Most Frequent Errors/Events
+Request Throughput Bytes I/O Throughput Average Query Duration Simultaneous sessions Histogram of sessions times Sessions per database Sessions per user Sessions per host Established connections Connections per database Connections per user Connections per host Most used reserved pools Most Frequent Errors/Events

 You can also have incremental reports with one report per day and a cumulative report per week.
 Two multiprocess modes are available to speed up log parsing, one using one core per log file, and the second using multiple cores to parse a single file.
 These modes can be combined.

-If you planned to parse PostgreSQL CSV log files you might need some Perl Modules:
+If you plan to parse PostgreSQL CSV log files, you might need some Perl Modules:

 Text::CSV_XS - to parse PostgreSQL CSV log files.

 This module is optional, if you don’t have PostgreSQL log in the CSV format, you don’t need to install it.

 If you want to export statistics as JSON file, you need an additional Perl module:

 JSON::XS - JSON serialising/deserialising, done correctly and fast

 This module is optional, if you don’t select the json output format, you don’t need to install it.
 You can install it on a Debian-like system using: